 - Change in strategy due to employee feedback

-- Encourage in engaging all the employees
+- Encourage the engagement of all the employees

-- Measuring the internal communication performance on a regular basis
+- Measuring the internal communication performance regularly

 Who is involved in Internal Marketing